RedDirtBits/PyLookupGUI/README.md

 I spent a great deal of time trying to find that _awesome_ project I could build from the ground up before I realized the value of just doing something with python.
 So I scaled my thinking back some and started looking at what I do day-to-day that I could potentially write code for whether it be work related or personal.

 You'll find in my repositories a few projects with Microcontrollers using MicroPython.
 I absolutely **LOVE** those things.
 This repo, however, is something spawned from work related tasks.
 I also very much like creating GUI's for the tools I use.
 I don't have any issue using the command line, but I like creating the GUI's to have options for those that dont.
-This project is something of project of taking a commonly used command line tool and turning it into something GUI based.
+This project is taking a commonly used command line tool and turning it into something GUI based.

 [PySimpleGUI](https://pysimplegui.readthedocs.io/) is the framework that is being used for creating the GUI.
 I find it much easier and more friendly to use than [tkinter](https://docs.python.org/3/library/tkinter.html).